Second Corinthians 2:5–11 . . .

 Forgiven, We Forgive

-This is a very helpful study on what a church ought to do when someone responds to discipline.
-We've previously seen and studied another passage (Matthew 18:15a) in which the Lord Jesus was the one who instituted a form of discipline within the church.
-Following Jesus' form of discipline is always the first step, which ought to keep a congregation at peace.
-Although seldom made known, this happens more often than you'd imagine: Step 1 — Someone goes to a person who he or she feels is out of line with what Scripture says, and describes the fault.
-Then usually, as Jesus went on to say, what should happen, happens: "If they listen to you, you have won them over" (Matthew 18:15b).
-Note: We're not to go to one another in those areas where we merely feel irritated that someone is doing something in a different way than we'd do it.
-Instead, we're to go only in those areas where the Word of God has already clearly documented wrongdoing.
-If, however, there's resistance and unwillingness to face what is clearly wrongdoing, then — Step 2 — as Jesus said, we're to take one or two others so that there may be witnesses to the discussion, with the hope that that will help the one concerned, because the objective of discipline is not punishment, but recovery and restoration.
+This is a very helpful study on how the church ought to help someone responding to discipline.
+In (Matthew 18:15a) , the Lord Jesus was the one who instituted a form of discipline within the church.
+Following Jesus’ form of discipline is always the first step, which ought to keep a congregation at peace.
+Although seldom made known, this happens more often than you’d imagine: Step 1 — Someone goes to a person who he or she feels is out of line with what Scripture says, and describes the fault.
+Then, usually, as Jesus went on to say, what should happen, happens: “If they listen to you, you have won them over” (v.
+15b).
+Note: We’re not to go to one another if we merely feel irritated that someone is doing something in a different way than we’d do it.
+Instead, we’re to deal in those areas only where the Word of God has already clearly documented wrongdoing.

 Forgiven, We Forgive then We Restore — vv.
 9–11

 Because the repentant man had reached this place, Paul goes on to give us a statement of what restoration involves.
 There are two things of significance in these three verses to help you understand how you bring people to restoration: One, as Paul clearly indicates, begins with a faithful confrontation.
-He says, "Another reason I wrote you was to see if you would . . . be obedient in everything."
-It wasn't to obey Paul but the Lord.
-It wasn't the apostle giving orders, but his calling attention to what the Lord had said.
-Their obedience, therefore, wasn't to Paul but to the Lord.
-No man has the right to give orders in the church; he can, however, call attention, as a brother, to the orders the Lord has already given.
-The Corinthians had obeyed; they'd done what Matthew 18 required by telling it to the church, which is always painful and difficult to do.
+He says, “Another reason I wrote you was to see if you would . . . be obedient in everything.”
+It wasn’t to obey Paul but the Lord.
+And, it wasn’t the apostle giving orders, but his calling attention to what the Lord had said.
+Their obedience, therefore, wasn’t to Paul but to the Lord.
+No man has the right to give orders in the church; he can, however, call attention as a brother to the orders the Lord has already given.
+The Corinthians had obeyed; they’d done what Matthew 18 required by telling it to the church, which is always painful and difficult to do.
 Two, brought out in v.
-11, is the need to keep Satan from gaining an advantage over us, for Paul says, "For we are not unaware of his schemes."
-It's Satan who keeps bringing back to your mind the hurts of the past.
+11, is the need to keep Satan from gaining an advantage over us, for Paul says, “For we are not unaware of his schemes.”
+It’s Satan who keeps bringing back to your mind the hurts of the past.

 - Q. 1 What’s happened since this second letter was received (vv.
 6–8)?